tensorchord/envd/README.md

 ☁️ **No polluted environment**

-Development environments created by `envd` are isolated and clean.
 Are you working on multiple projects, all of which need different versions of CUDA? `envd` helps you create isolated and clean environments.

 ## Who should use envd?